← Back to Forge

 🏛️ NIST Picked the Winners

-• 🔑ML-KEM (FIPS 203) — Key exchange.
-Used when two computers agree on a shared secret to encrypt a conversation.
+• 🔑ML-KEM (FIPS 203) — Key encapsulation.
 Replaces ECDH and X25519.

 • ✍️ML-DSA (FIPS 204) — Digital signatures.
-Used to sign certificates and documents.
 Replaces RSA and ECDSA signatures.

 • 🛡️SLH-DSA (FIPS 205) — Hash-based signatures.
-A backup option built on different math, just in case the primary algorithms have a flaw.
+Backup option using different math.

 These are not experimental.
 They are published NIST standards with assigned FIPS numbers.
 They are ready for production use.